Cost of Living in Hungary

 Cost of necessities in Hungary

-While we’ve covered most of the main costs you’ll encounter while in Hungary, such as transportation and accommodation costs, one of the most frequent categories of costs and one which we cannot live without is the cost of basic necessities.
-These costs will be covered below.
+While we’ve covered most of the main living costs in Hungary, such as transportation and accommodation costs, one of the most frequent categories of expenses and one that we cannot live without is the cost of basic necessities.
+These include:

 Type of ProductAverage Prices